Line Item Extraction

 Why Is Line Item Extraction Important?

 Line item extraction is useful for most organizations for tracking expenses.
 It allows for the categorization of different items in order to track spending for different areas.
-Invoices can be extremely complex and have the potential for errors created by partners.
+Invoices can be extremely complex and have the potential for errors created either internally or externally.

 Once this data is taken from the invoice, it is sent to an ERP or other central financial technology.
 This helps organizations to keep track of spending, find errors within invoices if numbers don’t add up, and add structure to invoice data for better visibility in both the short and the long term.